dimitristaufer/Semi-Automated-Text-Sanitization/README.md

 ## Setup and Installation

 Our tool is provided as a Docker container for ease of deployment.
-You can find our Docker image on [Docker Hub](<Docker-Hub-Link-Here>).
+You can find our Docker image on [Docker Hub](https://hub.docker.com/r/dimitristaufer/implementation_docker-web).
 You may also clone the entire source code and our fine-tuned models from this repository.
-To get started, follow the instructions in our [Setup and Installation guide](<Your-Installation-Guide-Link-Here>).
+To get started, follow the instructions in our [Dockerfile](https://github.com/dimitristaufer/Semi-Automated-Text-Sanitization/blob/main/Dockerfile).

 ## Future Work